dexX7/py-omniswaps/doc/uc-3_sign_transaction_stub.md

   2. The use-case ends

 5b.
 The oracle refuses to sign the transaction stub, because the data provided by the seller doesn't refer to a previously generated locked destination

   1. The system indicates the failure
   2. The use-case ends

+6a.
+The systems fails to verify the signed transaction

+  1. The system indicates the failure
+  2. The use-case ends